 Deal the 52-card deck face down, 26 cards to each player.
 As in standard war, each player turns their top card face up on the table.
 High card wins the trick (ace high, suit ignored).
 The winner of the trick collects the cards face up in a pile.
 In case of a tie, there's a "war", and each player lays three "soldier" cards face down then one "general" face up.
 The highest general wins all ten cards.
 If the generals tie, repeat.
 If there aren't enough face-down cards to play out the war, each player shuffles their face-up stack of won tricks and draws randomly from that stack to complete the war, then turns the stack back face up.
 If a player has insufficient cards to play out the war, that player loses the game.

-When both players are out of face-down cards, one round is over.
+When both players are out of face-down cards, one round (or "campaign" if you prefer) is over.
 Each player counts their face-up cards openly, for all to see.
 The player with more cards then discards enough cards to equal the number of cards in the pile of the player with fewer cards.
 For example, if after Round 1, Player A has 30 cards and Player B has 22, then Player A discards 8 cards of his or her choice, so they both have 22.

 Each player then turns their stack face down and shuffles, then plays Round 2 by the same rules as Round 1.
 After all cards are face up, the player with more cards again discards to match the number of cards in the stack of the player with fewer.
 This is repeated until one player runs out of cards and loses.